 Culminating in unique eateries at Stanford Shopping Center, Palo Alto CA: the Italian café and gelateria Bravo Fono (1979), Café Andrea (1987), Madam Paulette’s (1987), and Babbo’s (1989) mediterranean style restaurant.

 The truly impeccable service and consistently delicious dishes created a gastronomic experience that loyal customers returned to for decades.
+The family invites you to join us at www.TheFonos.com to share memories of Laszlo and your unforgettable meals with the Fonos.

 Visitors to the restaurants will remember Laszlo’s Hungarian accent as he recounted never-ending ski stories of his youth.
 Since the Soviet Union’s domination of Hungary in 1948, Laszlo felt the direct impact of the stripping of his family’s business estate and fortune.
 He channeled his grief into competitive sailing and cross-country skiing.